Serosh-commits/P.A/README.md

 # Process Analyzer

-A super-lightweight, htop-inspired process viewer for Linux with a clean ncurses interface.
+A lightweight, htop-inspired process viewer for Linux with a clean ncurses interface which can detect zombie and orphan states and asks the user to kill it or not .
 Built because I got tired of typing `ps aux | grep` fifty times a day and because `htop` felt too heavy for quick checks on servers with 128+ cores.

 It does exactly what I need: